Tags

 Rosebery

-Rosebery is in south-eastern Sydney, near the CBD, and is the seat of local government.
+Rosebery is in south-eastern Sydney, near the city centre, and is the seat of local government.
 In the 1960s it was developed for industry and government housing, and became home to many migrants, especially Greeks and Italians.
-Rosebery was named after Archibald Primrose, Earl of Rosebery, British Prime Minister 1894-95.
+Rosebery was named after Archibald Primrose, Earl of Rosebery, British Prime Minister in 1894-95.
 The suburb was named in his honour after a visit he made to Australia in 1883-84.
-Rosebery is a variant of the place name Roseberry, an area of the Yorkshire Moors inhabited since prehistoric times.
+Rosebery is a variant of the place name Roseberry, on the Yorkshire Moors.
 James Cook once helped his father run a farm here, and climbing the high peaks gave him a taste for adventure which led him to become a sea captain and brought him to Australian shores.
 It looks like a nature name and sounds like Rose + Bree (ROZE-bree), but Roseberry is a corruption of the Old Norse for “Odin’s rock or crag”.
 Many of the place names of this area were given by the Vikings.
 Rosebery is deceptive – it has the air of a fairytale princess, yet its origins are ancient, powerful, and masculine.
-A name full of surprises, you may be intrigued by it if you would like an unusual girly name with a surprising amount of grunt.
+You may be intrigued by it if you would like an unusual girly name with a surprising amount of grunt.

 Rozelle

-Rozelle is an inner-city suburb to the west of Sydney; Rozelle Bay surrounds the container port Glebe Island.
+Rozelle is an inner-city suburb to the west of Sydney’s centre; Rozelle Bay surrounds the container port Glebe Island.
 Once a colourful working-class district, this attractive village is now fashionable and quirky.
 The area where Rozelle is now was part of a 1800 land grant to colonial surgeon Dr William Balmain.
 The land was settled in 1836, and by 1861 was divided into the suburbs of Balmain and Balmain West.
-By 1900, Balmain West, now a thriving suburb in its own right, beame known as Rozelle, after Rozelle Bay.
-The name Rozelle Bay (often marked as “Rozella Bay” on old maps), was called after the Australian parrot, the rosella.
+By 1900, Balmain West, now a thriving suburb in its own right, became known as Rozelle, after Rozelle Bay.
+Rozelle Bay (often marked as “Rozella Bay” on old maps), was called after the Australian parrot, the rosella.
 These beautiful crimson birds were first seen at Rose Hill, the first suburb of Sydney to be established.
 The parrots were commonly known as “Rose Hill parrots”, then “Rose Hillers”, and finally, “rosellas”.
 By coincidence, there is an Italian name Rosella, and Rozelle (roe-ZEL), gives it a twist that seems quite cool.
+It has occasionally been used as a girl’s name.

 Sylvania

 Sylvania is another southern suburb from Sutherland shire, next to Kareela.
 It is mostly residential, but also contains areas of native bushland.
 The traditional owners of this area are the Dharawal people, and their middens, burial sites and rock art remain in sheltered caves along the Georges River.
 After European settlement, it was acquired as a land grant by John Connell Laycock, and then shortly afterwards by politician Thomas Holt.
 Holt built Sutherland House on the foreshore in 1818, and a village grew here from 1881 onwards.
-A number of notable residents live in Sylvania, including Governor of the Reserve Bank of Australia, Glenn Stevens, conductor Dudley Simpson, rugby star Sonny Bill Williams, and Angus Young from AC/DC.
 The name Sylvania is Latin for “wooded area”, and must have been chosen because of its bush setting, but who chose it and why has been lost to history.
 Sylvania is already a girl’s name, a form of Silvana.
 However, the suburb’s name is pronounced sil-VAYN-yah and may sound too much like Pennsylvania and Transylvania for some.

 I have always considered using Avalon but I’m not sure if I’m game enough lol.
 I’d probably use Kareela too but only on the basis that it was where my grandmother lived for most of her life and where she passed away.
 Great list again!!